Diversity and Inclusion: A Guide for Action

 Thus, a strategic focus for us at Furst Group is recruiting, developing and retaining leadership teams to address the changing workforce that a global economy demands.
 Our placement record demonstrates that commitment.
 We also seek to promote diversity through our longtime sponsorship of the Top 25 Minority Executives in Healthcare and the Top 25 Women in Healthcare awards for Modern Healthcare.

-Find out how diverse teams deliver innovation, success and
+Read our article about how diverse teams deliver innovation, success and profitability.

 In our conversations with these leaders, who have overcome many barriers themselves, it’s evident how lack of diversity even affects patient care.